ilbaroni/ilbaroni.github.io/_posts/2021-08-03-get_dll_base_from_peb.md

    +0x050 ShutdownThreadId : Ptr64 Void
 ```

-This structure contains the `InLoadOrderModuleList` field that points to a `LIST_ENTRY`.
+The PEB_LDR_DATA.InLoadOrderModuleList field points to a LIST_ENTRY structure.

-As seen below, the `LIST_ENTRY` structure is a double-linked list that contains two pointers.
-One pointer is for the next `LIST_ENTRY`, while the other is for the previous one.
+As seen below, a LIST_ENTRY structure is a double-linked list that contains two pointers.
+One pointer is for the next LIST_ENTRY structure, while the other is for the previous one.

 ```
 0:000> dt ntdll!_LIST_ENTRY